djalbat/easy-layout/README.md

 var VerticalSplitter = easyuilayout.VerticalSplitter;
 ```

+Note the lack of a hyphen.

 Alternatively, if you're using an AMD style `require` the usage is similar to the Node.js case, only make sure that the path to the distribution file is correct.
-Assuming that the following script should work, assuming it lives in the the `public/scripts/` directory:
+The following script should work, assuming it lives in the the `public/scripts/` directory:

 ```js
 var easyuilayout = require('lib/easyui-layout'),